dylan-lang/opendylan/documentation/library-reference/source/network/index.rst

    :description:

      Socket streams whose elements are bytes or characters.
-These inherit buffering protocols and the implications of :gf:read`, :gf:`write`, :gf:`read-element`, :gf:`write-element`,
+These inherit buffering protocols and the implications of :gf:`read`, :gf:`write`, :gf:`read-element`, :gf:`write-element`,
      :gf:`force-output` and suchlike methods from
      :class:`<double-buffered-stream>`.